communitybridge/docs/easycla/project-managers/add-or-remove-a-project-from-cla-group.md

 # Add or Remove a Project from CLA Group

-You can add new projects to a CLA group or remove projects from a CLA group.
+The Project Manager can add new projects to a CLA group or remove projects from a CLA group.

 1. [Sign in](sign-in-to-project-control-center.md).